Agathe48/robot_mission_3/README.md

 ## Project presentation

-This project involves modeling the mission of robots tasked with collecting dangerous waste, transforming it, and transporting it to a secure area.
-The robots operate in an environment divided into zones with varying levels of radioactivity, from low to high.
+This project involves modeling the mission of robots tasked with collecting radioactivity wastes, transforming them, and transporting them to a secure area.
+The robots operate in an environment divided into three zones with varying levels of radioactivity, from low to high.
 Not all robots have access to all areas of the environment.
-The environment consists of three zones, progressing from west to east: zone 1 (z1), an area with low radioactivity containing a random number of initial green waste; zone 2 (z2), an area with medium radioactivity; and zone 3 (z3), the last area with high radioactivity where completely transformed waste must be stored.
-There are three types of waste: green waste, yellow waste, and red waste.
+The environment consists of three zones, progressing from west to east: zone 1 (z1), an area with low radioactivity containing a random number of initial green wastes; zone 2 (z2), an area with medium radioactivity with yellow wastes; and zone 3 (z3), the last area with high radioactivity where completely transformed wastes must be destroyed.
+There are three types of wastes: green wastes, yellow wastes, and red wastes.
 Additionally, there are three types of robots: Green Robots, Yellow Robots, and Red Robots, each with specific capabilities and restrictions based on their color and zone permissions.

 The Green Robots collect two initial green wastes, which they can then transform into one yellow waste.
 They transport the transformed waste to the rightmost side of zone z1, and they are restricted from moving beyond z1.

 The Yellow Robots collect two initial yellow wastes, which they can then transform into one red waste.
 They transport the transformed waste to the rightmost side of zone z2, and they are restricted from moving beyond z2 but are allowed to move to z1.

-The Red Robots collect only one red waste and immediatly transport it to the waste dispozal zone to put it away.
+The Red Robots collect only one red waste and immediately transport it to the waste disposal zone to put it away.
 They are allowed to move through all three zones.

+---

 ## Our Objects